University Committee Meeting Minutes 2019-04-01

 Vice Provost Jocelyn Milner reported on the public release later this month of data on graduate outcomes, primarily earnings.
 As explained in a handout handout, this data is the result of a collaboration between IRIS and the US Census working with Post-Secondary Employee Outcomes (PSEO) information.
 This high-value set of information has been worked on for a long time and is of high importance at both the state (see Act 32) and federal (see executive order) levels.
 A great deal of discussion ensued about methodologies, utilities, correlation with other data, and how to avoid the simplistic “pick your major” approach to utilizing the data.

 Vice Provost for Teaching and Learning Steve Cramer, accompanied by Professor John Zumbrunnin discussed the latest iteration of our “Digital Education Principles”, a document the UC has seen before but that has now been reviewed by many other bodies and revised accordingly.
 Discussion was ample, focusing on two aspects primarily: intellectual property issues and the “One Badger” principle, which assures that anyone admitted to UW-Madison is treated the same as everyone else and there are no asterisks on certain types or modalities of degrees.
-(This was reflected in Chancellor Blank’s , which was also mentioned.)
+(This was reflected in Chancellor Blank’s response to the recent admission scandal, which was also mentioned.)

 Steve Ventura moved to convene in closed session pursuant to Wis.
 Stats.
 19.85(1)(c) and (f) to discuss personnel matters.
 The motion was seconded and passed at 2:00 p.m.
 The UC approved one clock extension and selected nominees for the UAPC and a Title IX working group.
 Warfield moved to reconvene in open session.
 The motion was seconded and passed at 2:11 p.m.